 CADENS (The Centrality of Advanced Digitally ENabled Science) is a National Science Foundation-supported project to increase digital literacy and inform the general public about computational and data-enabled scientific discovery.

-Examples of the type of science or research that will be considered as potential topics for the above CADENS documentaries could include, but are not limited to:
+Examples of the type of science or research that will be considered as potential topics for CADENS documentaries could include, but are not limited to:

 - Social science, ecology, pandemic and disease modeling

 - Lifecycle of stars, black holes, space weather, evolution of the universe

 - Census analyses, economic modeling

 - Climate change, environment, water sustainability, alternative energy

 *For more in depth information about CADENS and relevant projects,